UnifiedID2/uid2-docs-preview/preview/docs/guides/integration-databricks.md

 This solution enables you to securely share consumer identifier data without exposing sensitive <Link href="../ref-info/glossary-uid#gl-dii">directly identifying information (DII)</Link>, by processing your data in an instance of the [Databricks Clean Rooms](https://docs.databricks.com/aws/en/clean-rooms/) feature.
 This feature provides a secure and privacy-protecting environment for working on sensitive data.

-When you've set up the Databricks Clean Rooms environment, you establish a trust relationship with the UID2 Operator and allow the Operator to convert your data, which you share in the clean room, to raw UID2s.
+When you've set up the Databricks Clean Rooms environment, you establish a trust relationship with the UID2 service and allow the service to convert your data, which you share in the clean room, to raw UID2s.

 <!--
 ## Databricks Partner Network Listing